Dretch/monomer-hagrid/README.md

 - Improve performance with lots of rows (e.g. 1000).
 - Explore providing an API where current sort/column widths/etc are stored in the parent model and updated by hagrid via a lens.
 This may remove some complexity around merging and the specification of initial sorts/column widths.

+## API Documentation

+See the generated docs on [Hackage](https://hackage.haskell.org/package/monomer-hagrid).

 ## To build and run examples
 ```bash
 stack run